Advertiser Disclosure

 Welcome Bonus Eligibility

-Unlike many other card issuers, American Express will only allow you to earn the welcome bonus on their cards once per lifetime.
+Unlike many other card issuers, American Express only allows you to earn the welcome bonus on its cards once per lifetime.

 In fact, if you look closely at the terms and conditions when applying for a new card you will see this statement: “Welcome bonus offer not available to applicants who have or have had this product.”

-For example, if you’re a cardholder of the personal version of the Amex Gold Card and decide that you’d like to open up the business version, the American Express® Business Gold Card, you’re still eligible for the welcome bonus.
+For example, if you’re a cardholder of the personal version of the American Express® Gold Card and decide to open the business version, the American Express® Business Gold Card, you’re still eligible for the welcome bonus.

-Even though these are both “Gold cards” that are apart of the same family of cards, you can receive the welcome bonus for each since they are separate products.
-The same goes for similar instances across the entire suite of Amex cards like the multiple different Delta card options and Hilton card options.
+Even though these are both “Gold cards” that are a part of the same family of cards, you can receive the welcome bonus for each since they are separate products.
+The same goes for similar instances across the entire suite of Amex cards, such as the multiple different Delta card options and Hilton card options.

-Hot Tip: If you can’t remember whether or not you’ve had a specific card before, American Express offers a tool that allows you to double-check your eligibility for a welcome bonus.
-This check takes place automatically during your application process before the application is submitted.
+Hot Tip: If you can’t remember whether you’ve had a specific card before, American Express offers a tool that allows you to double-check your eligibility for a welcome bonus.
+This check takes place automatically before your application is submitted.

 If you’re not eligible for the bonus you will receive a pop-up on your screen that informs you of this, and can then withdraw the application before Amex performs a hard inquiry on your credit report.

-Since you’re only eligible to receive American Express welcome bonuses once in a lifetime, you’ll want to be certain that you’re getting a great offer before submitting your application, like the amazing 100,000 point welcome bonus offer for Amex Platinum.
+Since you’re only eligible to receive American Express welcome bonuses once in a lifetime, you’ll want to be certain that you’re getting a great offer before submitting your application, like the amazing 100,000-point welcome bonus offer for Amex Platinum card.
 You can also use resources like the CardMatch tool to help locate other great offers.

 Bank of America Credit Cards